bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/validator/index.md

 # BSC Validator Overview

-BNB Smart Chain(BSC) relies on a system of **56** validators with [Proof of Staked Authority (PoSA) consensus](https://github.com/bnb-chain/whitepaper/blob/master/WHITEPAPER.md#consensus-and-validator-quorum) that can support short block time and lower fees.
+BNB Smart Chain(BSC) relies on a system of multiple validators with [Proof of Staked Authority (PoSA) consensus](https://github.com/bnb-chain/whitepaper/blob/master/WHITEPAPER.md#consensus-and-validator-quorum) that can support short block time and lower fees.
 The most bonded validators in staking will have the opportunity to produce blocks.
 The double-sign detection and other slashing logics ensure security, stability, and chain finality.

-In a pool of **56** Validators, BSC conducts a daily election process post **00:00 UTC** to select the top **45** active validators based on their staking rankings for block production.
+BSC conducts a daily election process post **00:00 UTC** to select the top **45** active validators based on their staking rankings for block production.
 Among these, the **21** validators with the highest staked amounts are referred to as **Cabinets**, while the remaining **24** validators are known as **Candidates**.
 The remaining inactive validators must wait for the next round of elections to become active validators before they can participate in block production.

 In the set of **45** active validators, each epoch selects **18** validators from the **Cabinets** and **3** validators from the **Candidates**, forming a group of **21** validators as the consensus validators set for the current epoch to